Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

-The condition $\E(X_1\ipq X_2) = 1$ is used only for identifiability of $\alpha_n$ and $\beta_m$ when they need to be estimated.
-See e.g., \citet{lunde_subsampling_2019} for an identical condition in the setting of graphons.
+The condition $\E(X_1\ipq X_2) = \frac{1}{2}$ is used only for identifiability of $\alpha_n$ and $\beta_m$ when they need to be estimated.
+See e.g., \citet{lunde_subsampling_2023} for an identical condition in the setting of graphons.

-\subsubsection{Interpretation}
+\subsection{Interpretation}

-There are several different alignment matrices that appear in order to show the convergence in Theorems \ref{thm:consistency} and \ref{thm:consistency_repeated}.
+There are several different alignment matrices that appear in order to show the convergence in Theorem \ref{thm:consistency_repeated}.
 However, in our analysis we are able to show that only the indefinite orthogonal matrices that are simultaneously orthogonal have any effect on the limiting values.
-Given Propositions \ref{prop1} and \ref{prop2}, the main results in Theorems \ref{thm:consistency} and \ref{thm:consistency_repeated} further detail that under the null hypothesis $F_X \simeq F_Y$ one can perform consistent testing given access to only the graphs $\aone$ and $\atwo$.
+Given Theorem \ref{thm:centering}, the main results in Theorem \ref{thm:consistency_repeated} further details that under the null hypothesis $F_X \simeq F_Y$ one can perform consistent testing given access to only the graphs $\aone$ and $\atwo$.
 The results of \citet{gretton_kernel_2012} imply that $(m+n)U_{n,m}(\mathbf{X,Y})$ has a nondegenerate limiting distribution under the null hypothesis.
 For graphs with average degree growing faster than $n^{1/2}\text{polylog}(n)$, Corollary \ref{cor:scaling} says that the same scaling occurs under the null hypothesis with $\xtilde$ and $\ytilde$ as replacements for $\mathbf{X}$ and $\mathbf{Y}$.
-For almost surely dense graphs; i.e. graphs with $\alpha_n = \beta_m = 1$, Theorems \ref{thm:consistency} and \ref{thm:consistency_repeated} also provide a result under the alternative.
+For almost surely dense graphs; i.e. graphs with $\alpha_n = \beta_m = 1$, Theorem \ref{thm:consistency_repeated} also provides a result under the alternative.